preserving-ps2

 Next, click the "IMG" button, select .iso from the file type dropdown, and save the image as pdx-acel-cracktro.iso.
 Using .iso avoids confusion with ELF files that sometimes have a .bin extension.

+Test the CD image in PCSX2 to ensure the cracktro runs correctly.
 Open the created CD image to confirm it contains only the files necessary to run the cracktro.

 How to Package the Cracktro